Peoria Illinois

 Professional Baseball League

-Grandview Drive, which Theodore Roosevelt purportedly called the "world's most beautiful drive" during a 1910 visit,[109] runs through both Peoria and Peoria Heights.
-In addition to Grandview Drive, the Peoria Park District contains 9,000 acres (36 km2) of parks and trails.
+Grandview Drive, which Theodore Roosevelt purportedly called the "world's most beautiful drive" during a 1910 visit,[108] runs through both Peoria and Peoria Heights.
+In addition to Grandview Drive, the Peoria Park District contains 9,000 acres (36 km2) of parks and trails, making it the largest park system in Illinois.
 The Illinois River Bluff Trail connects four Peoria Park District parks: Camp Wokanda, Robinson Park, Green Valley Camp, and Detweiller Park; the Rock Island Greenway (13 miles) connects the State of Illinois Rock Island trail traveling north to Toulon, IL and also connects southeast to East Peoria, IL and to the Morton Community Bikeway.
 Other parks include the Forest Park Nature Center, which features seven miles of hiking trails through prairie openings and forested woodlands, Glen Oak Park, and Bradley Park, which features disc golf as well as a dog park.
-Peoria has five public golf courses as well as several private and semi-private golf courses.
-The Peoria Park District, the first and still largest park district in Illinois, was the 2001 Winner of the National Gold Medal Award for Excellence in Parks and Recreation for Class II Parks.[110]
+Peoria has five public golf courses, as well as several private and semi-private golf courses.
+The Peoria Park District, the first and still largest park district in Illinois, was the 2001 Winner of the National Gold Medal Award for Excellence in Parks and Recreation for Class II Parks.[109]

 Various cultural institutions are located in Glen Oak Park.
 The Peoria Zoo, formerly Glen Oak Zoo, was expanded and refurbished in recent years.
 Finished in 2009, the new zoo improvements more than triple the size of the zoo and feature a major African safari exhibit.[110]
 Luthy Garden, established in 1951, is 5 acres (2.0 ha) and offers over a dozen theme gardens and a Conservatory.[111]